kshen3778/seqenv/README.md

 ### News
 * **August 2013**: Chris Quince presented a talk on `seqenv` at [STAMPS2013](https://stamps.mbl.edu/index.php/Main_Page).
 You can download the PDF of the presentation: [C Quince et. al., SeqEnv: Annotating sequences with environments (STAMPS 2013)](https://stamps.mbl.edu/images/4/44/Quince_SeqEnvSTAMPS2013.pdf)

+### Manual installation
+This chapter will be removed once the simple `pip install seqenv` is fully operational.
+In the meantime, no automated installation has been developed for the `seqenv` package.
+But following this document and typing these commands on your bash prompt should get you started.
+If you cannot get a functional installation set up, contact the authors.

+##### Step 1: Cloning the repository
+Here you will download a copy of the code from bitbucket and place it somewhere in your home directory.

+    $ cd ~
+    $ mkdir repos
+    $ cd repos
+    $ git clone git@bitbucket.org:biohackers/seqenv.git

+##### Step 2: Modify your search paths
+Here you will edit your ``~/.bashrc`` or ``~/.bash_profile`` to add a reference to the code you just downloaded.

+    $ vim ~/.bash_profile
+    export PYTHONPATH="$HOME/repos/seqenv/":$PYTHONPATH

+    $ vim ~/.bash_profile
+    export PATH="$HOME/repos/seqenv/seqenv":$PATH

+##### Step 3 (optional): Install your own version of python
+Your system probably comes with a version of python installed.
+But the variations from system to system are too great to rely on any available python.
+We strongly suggest to just install our own version in your home directory.
+Otherwise make sure that you are using version 2.7.x of python.

+##### Step 4: Install all required python packages
+`seqenv` uses several third party python libraries.
+You can get them by running these commands:

+    $ pip install biopython
+    $ pip install sh
+    $ pip install pandas
+    $ pip install tqdm
+    $ pip install biom-format

+If you are using a python manager such as pyenv, don't forget to rehash the binary links at the end:

+    $ pyenv rehash

+You can check that it all works like this:

+    $ python -c "import seqenv"

+##### Step 5: Check you have all the required executables
+`seqenv` will search for several different binaries as it processes your data.
+Please check all of these are available in your `$PATH`:

+    $ which blastn

+##### Step 6: Compile the tagger if on OS X
+Having to compile code is a liability to installation unfortunately, but we don't have any other solution for the moment.
+I remember that there were some complicated tricks to compile it on OS X, so you will have to figure that out if you are using a Mac.
+But with Linux hopefully it shouldn't be too difficult because we have a precompiled binary bundled now so you can skip this step !
+Unless it's a 32-bit processor, than again it's going to be difficult.

+    $ cd ~/repos/seqenv/tagger
+    $ make